Looking for "the best" IVF clinic abroad?

 Egg donation in Spain

-Egg donation (as well as sperm and embryo donation) constitutes a significant part of reproductive medicine in Spain.
-Eggs come only from healthy women between the ages of 18 and 34, who donate freely and without financial compensation.
+Egg donation in Spain (as well as sperm and embryo donation) constitutes a significant part of reproductive medicine.
+Eggs (oocytes) come only from healthy women between the ages of 18 and 34, who donate freely and without financial compensation.
 Due to Spain’s geographic location and ethnic makeup, it’s easy to find “a compatible donor” – a match from most racial backgrounds.
 The popularity of egg donation treatments in Spain makes waiting lists almost non-existent – for most patients, a donor can be found almost instantly.

 Egg donor information available in Spain